Workplace Communication Across Generations

 A Personalized Approach

 Ultimately, businesses would be wise to take a tailored approach to the needs of their employees if they want to retain them.
-Whether it’s salary expectations, flexible or remote working or other communication considerations, having the information you need to make such decisions will better enable your organization to make strategic HR decisions.
+Whether it’s salary expectations, flexible or remote working or other communication considerations, having the information you need will better enable your organization to make strategic HR decisions.